-With winter on the horizon, many people across the country are beginning to dread the idea of having to clear snow from their driveways.
-Despite being an additional nuisance to your morning routine, shoveling snow can actually be a convenient way to get a great workout done if you know the correct way to shovel snow.
-Combine this chore with Seasonal Affective Disorder (SAD) and you’re in for a dreadful few months...but, it doesn’t have to be that way!
+People across the country are beginning to dread the prospect of having to clear their driveways of snow as winter approaches.
+Despite being an additional nuisance to your morning routine, shoveling snow can be a convenient way to get a great workout done.
+If you know the correct way to shovel snow, you may find it enjoyable to do.
+Combine this chore with Seasonal Affective Disorder (SAD), and you’re in for a dreadful few months...but, it doesn’t have to be that way!

 This guide will give you the necessary information on how you can most effectively shovel snow while ensuring your back remains ache-free!

-Aside from having a warm hat, cozy gloves, and an insulated jacket, one of the most overlooked pieces of attire is a pair of sturdy winter boots with lots of traction.
+Aside from having a warm hat, cozy gloves, and an insulated jacket, you also need to make sure you’ve got the appropriate footwear.
+One of the most overlooked pieces of attire is a pair of sturdy winter boots with lots of traction.
 Having a reliable pair of boots will prevent you from slipping on any hidden black ice, leading to potential back or spinal injuries.
-If you’re looking

 Tip: Spray your plastic shovel with cooking spray to prevent snow from sticking to it.

-Once you’re bundled up from head-to-toe and have a trusty shovel by your side, it’s time to go outside and get to work.
+As soon as you're bundled up from head to toe and have your shovel at the ready, it's time to get outside and start digging.
 But first, not so fast!
 Be sure to do 5-10 minutes of light stretches prior to heading out the door.
 This will ensure that you’re limber and ready to go.
 Here are a few of our favorites.